Çayeli: Geography

 Çayeli consists of a narrow coastal strip and a large section of the Black Sea Mountain range which rises steeply and runs parallel to the coast.
 The Rize mountain section of these mountains reach up to 2,000 m in the district.

 The local economy is mainly dependent on tea-growing, along with some sweetcorn, which before tea was planted in the 1940s was the major crop here.
 The town and the cultivated area are all on the coastal strip, while the mountain hinterland is sparsely populated.
 Indeed, the steepness of these hills is legendary, and celebrated in song; the late Barış Manço used to sing a version of the local ballad Çayelunden Öteye Ciderum Yali Yali, which tells of a man so much in love that he was even prepared to haul his household over the mountains of Çayeli.

 However, for anyone who does venture up here the countryside is unspoilt forest and the views from these steep mountainsides are incredible; therefore Çayeli is now attracting visitors on trekking holidays.

 The local cuisine includes a dish of large, light-coloured baked beans known as Çayeli fasulyesi.

 The majority of people are nationalist and conservative, and the municipality is controlled by the Turkish nationalism-leaning Nationalist Movement Party.

 Climate

 Çayeli has a humid subtropical climate (Köppen: Cfa).

+Sports

+The town is represented by Çayelispor in football.